The Bankrate promise

 Not all debt collectors are scammers.
 Still, it’s important to be on the lookout for red flags to protect your finances and prevent your personal information from being compromised and used by fraudsters.

 Getting a call, email or letter from a company that claims to be a debt collector can be alarming.
-Here are six telltale signs that you’re dealing with a credit collection services scam:
+Before giving out any information, consider these six signs of a scam.

 1. They pressure you

-A credit collection scam might use scare tactics and threats.
+A credit collection scam might use scare tactics and threats to create a sense of urgency in hopes that you’ll act quickly.
 The scammer might also pull the emotional card, making you feel like a bad or irresponsible person.
-They also might try to create a sense of urgency so you move quickly and do what they want.

-“Legitimate debt collectors may sometimes be aggressive, but scammers often use fear to get you to act quickly and not ask any questions,” says Thomas Nitzsche, a financial educator at Money Management International, a nonprofit credit counseling organization.
+“Legitimate debt collectors may sometimes be aggressive, but scammers often use fear to get you to act quickly and not ask any questions,” says Thomas Nitzsche, a senior director of brand and media at Money Management International, a nonprofit credit counseling organization.
 “If they’re threatening you with jail time — or worse — that’s a violation of your rights and a major red flag.”

 2. They won’t give you their contact information